midas-network/covid19-scenario-modeling-hub_archive/README.md

 *   **“Ground Truth”**: The same data sources as the forecast hub will be used to represent “true” cases, deaths and hospitalizations.
 Specifically, JHU CSSE data for cases and deaths and HHS data for hospitalization.
 *   **Metadata:** We will require a brief meta-data form, TBD, from all teams.
 *   **Uncertainty**: aligned with the Forecasting Hub we ask for 0.01, 0.025, 0.05, every 5% to 0.95, 0.975, and 0.99 quantiles
+*   **Ensemble Inclusion**: at present time, in order to be included in the ensemble models need to provide a full set of quantiles

 ## Second Round Scenarios